 There is a square automatic flood light that will turn on if anyone is outside in the dark, and turn off if the outside lights are on, or after 30 seconds.
 Outside the front door and inside there are switches for additional (round) floodlights outside and the porch lights.
 When you leave please ensure that the porch lights and switched, round floodlights are switched off.
 The square, automatic floodlight will stay on for about 30 seconds after you leave.

 MAIN HALL AND ANNEX

-The four central pendants can be dimmed.
+The four pendants furthest from the entrance can be dimmed.

 Switch for the spot lights is on the side of the meter cupboard, just under the middle window.

 GAS HEATERS IN HALL (see page 4 of detailed instructions)

 Press “boost” button once to turn on gas fire for 30 minutes, twice for 1 hour and three times for 2 hours.